Why is it difficult for advanced English learners to practice speaking?

 This is a great way for students to share experiences from their lives.

 Remember, whatever you do in class, plan to make the lessons as student-centered as possible.
 That is how you will get the best out of your adult or advanced students.

 Using speaking activities in class is very important for English learners of all ages but especially for advanced learners and adults because it promotes critical thinking and allows them to express themselves in English.

 The best speaking activities to use for advanced English learners are social ones where they interact with a small group of people.
 Try not to make the groups too big ask that can limit student-talking-time and intimidate shy students.

-Remember to take feedback from the students for them to share their experiences and what they have learned with the class.
+Remember to take feedback from the students, to share their experiences and what they have learned with the class.

-Here is another 10 Speaking Activities that you can try in your class.
+Here are 10 more Speaking Activities that you can try in your class.